Sexual harassment: New Zealand

-· “The safe use, handling, and storage of plants, substances, and structures”.
+· "The safe use, handling, and storage of plants, substances, and structures".

-As per the Employment Relations Act 2000, it is possible for you to file a personal grievance.
+As per the Employment Relations Act 2000, you can file a personal grievance.
 A worker may file a personal grievance against their employer.
 You have 12 months from the date when the assault happened or became aware of your knowledge, whichever comes first.

 Employment Relations (Extended Time for Personal Grievance for Sexual Harassment) Amendment Act 2023 and, section 54 amended states, an explanation in simple terms of the resources that are available for resolving issues with relationships at work, in relation to the 12-month period that must pass before filing a personal grievance under section 114(1) if the grievance relates to sexual harassment under section 103(1)(d).

 Human Rights Act 1993 under 62 sexual harassment states that, in the course of engaging in any of the activities covered by the provisions of subsection (3), it is illegal for anyone to ask another person for sexual relations, sexual contact, or any other type of sexual activity when doing so contains an implicit or overt guarantee of favorable treatment.
 During one's engagement in each of the areas where subsection (3) applies, it is forbidden for an individual to subject another individual to the conduct of the actions that follow: